UMMS Policy for Foreign Project Registration

 The form MUST be completed a minimum of 30 days before the project start date for internally funded projects.
 For sponsored projects, the Foreign Project Registration form must be completed as soon as the Investigator becomes aware that the project will be funded, and no later than 30 days before the project start date.
 All UMMS foreign projects must be registered and receive approval prior to disbursement of funds.

 1.Obtain departmental support for the project.

-- Export Control Checklist
+- Export Control Checklist (as required)